-With regards to Nansha’s spatial characteristics, two prominent aspects need to be discussed, its spatial location and its spatial interconnections with Guangzhou’s core city.
-Nansha district is located at the southern end of Guangzhou city region.
-In a broader context, Nansha is situated at the geographic centre of the Pearl River Delta (PRD).
-It is 38 sea miles from Hong Kong, 41 sea miles from Macao, and within 100 km 11 city regions located in the PRD (see Figure 1).
+With regards to Nansha’s spatial characteristics, two prominent aspects need to be discussed, its spatial location and its spatial interconnections with Guangzhou’s core city.<FN3> Nansha district is located at the southern end of Guangzhou city region.
+In a broader context, it lies at the geographic centre of the Pearl River Delta (PRD), 38 sea miles from Hong Kong, 41 sea miles from Macao, and within 100 km of 11 city regions located in the PRD (see Figure 1).
 These 11 city regions constitute the newly established GBA.
-This primary gateway location of Nansha was initially ignored by Guangzhou when it followed a more mono-centric development trajectory.
-After the Panyu county was absorbed into the administrative districts of the Guangzhou city region, in 2000 (at this time Nansha was simply a small town within Panyu county), Guangzhou city region became a coastal city region with direct access to the South China Sea.
-Following this administrative re-organisation, Guangzhou’s city regional master planning began to acknowledge and promote a polycentric spatial development structure (GMPB, 2005; 2012).
-Nansha became identified as a key sub-centre within Guangzhou city region, partly attributable to its locational advantages both within the city region, but also possible horizontal connections with surrounding cities within the PRD.
+This primary gateway location of Nansha was initially ignored by Guangzhou when it followed a more monocentric development trajectory.
+After Panyu county was absorbed into the administrative districts of the Guangzhou city region in 2000 (at which time Nansha was simply a small town within Panyu county), Guangzhou city region became a coastal city region with direct access to the South China Sea.
+Following this administrative reorganization, Guangzhou’s city-regional master planning began to acknowledge and promote a polycentric spatial development structure (GMPB, 2005; 2012).
+Nansha became identified as a key subcentre within Guangzhou city region, partly attributable to its locational advantages both within the city region, but also possible horizontal connections with surrounding cities within the PRD.

-FIGURE 1 Locations of Nansha within Guangzhou city region and the GBA, China (source: Nansha Government, 2017)
+<INSERT FIGURE 1 NEAR HERE>

-Nansha is a typical, and interesting case, in that different spatial entities within the area have been established, resulting in different connections with Guangzhou.
+Nansha is a typical and interesting case, in that different spatial entities within the area have been established, resulting in different connections with Guangzhou.
 This reflects the development history of Nansha.
-Before 1988, Nansha was a typical outer suburban residential town under the jurisdiction of Panyu county.
-Since then, the town has experienced several re-organisational cycles and the name ‘Nansha’ has related to significantly different geographical, functional and governance arrangements (see Table 2).
-They include ‘Small Nansha’ (Lin, 2013: 473), a planned coastal new city along the eastern bay; ‘Nansha National Economic-Technological Development Zone (NETDZ)’; ‘Nansha district’, a designated administrative district within Guangzhou city region; ‘Nansha State-level New Area’, a national level area with comprehensive functions charged with undertaking major national strategic tasks; and ‘China (Guangdong) Pilot Free Trade Zone (FTZ) Nansha Area of Guangzhou’, a significant part of China’s (Guangdong) Pilot FTZ.
+Before 1988 Nansha was a typical outer suburban residential town under the jurisdiction of Panyu county.
+Since then the town has experienced several reorganizational cycles and the name ‘Nansha’ has related to significantly different geographical, functional and governance arrangements (see Table 2).
+They include ‘Small Nansha’ (Lin, 2013: 473), a planned coastal new city along the eastern bay; ‘Nansha National Economic-Technological Development Zone (NETDZ)’; ‘Nansha district’, a designated administrative district within Guangzhou city region; ‘Nansha State-level New Area’, a national-level area with comprehensive functions charged with undertaking major national strategic tasks; and ‘China (Guangdong) Pilot Free Trade Zone (FTZ) Nansha Area of Guangzhou’, a significant part of China’s (Guangdong) Pilot FTZ.

 Before 1988 Nansha was a small rural coastal town.
-The initial development of Nansha, from about 1988, was promoted by a private individual investor and only covered an area of 22 km2.
+Its initial development, from about 1988, was promoted by a private individual investor and only covered an area of 22 km2.
 It was a long narrow strip of development land along the eastern bay.
-This is the so-called ‘Small Nansha’, and was expected to be, and planned, as a playground for Hong Kong (Lin, 2013: 479).
+This is the so-called ‘Small Nansha’, and was expected to be, and planned as, a playground for Hong Kong (ibid.: 479).
 It was designed mainly with service functions in mind for living, recreation and holidays.
-During these initial stages of Nansha’s development, the main support and resources were provided by a pre-eminent Chinese businessman based in Hong Kong, Mr. Fok Ying Tung, who hoped to use his wealth and influence to strengthen cultural ties between Hong Kong and mainland China.
-It is important to acknowledge that the original hometown of Mr. Fok Ying Tung was Panyu (which included Nansha at this time).
+During these initial stages of Nansha’s development, its main support and resources were provided by a pre-eminent Chinese businessman based in Hong Kong, Fok Ying Tung, who hoped to use his wealth and influence to strengthen cultural ties between Hong Kong and mainland China.
+It is important to acknowledge that his original hometown was Panyu (which included Nansha at that time).